The Best Gaming Monitors Under 200 USD (2024 Reviews)

 Image Quality

-The VA panel of the Koorui 27E6QC offers an exceptional static contrast ratio of 3,000:1 in comparison to the 1,000:1 contrast ratio of IPS panels.
+The VA panel of the KTC H27E22S offers a high static contrast ratio of 2,500:1 in comparison to the 1,000:1 contrast ratio of IPS panels.

 Now, such a high contrast ratio provides you with deeper blacks and better relation between the darkest and the brightest tones, which is the main asset of VA panels.

-The colors aren’t as consistent as that of IPS displays, but they are vibrant and vivid regardless thanks to the 85% DCI-P3 (~125% sRGB) wide color gamut support of the Koorui 27E6QC.
+The colors aren’t as consistent as that of IPS displays, but they are vibrant and vivid regardless thanks to the 90% DCI-P3 (~130% sRGB) wide color gamut support of the KTC H27E22S.
 So, you get more saturated colors than that of the standard gamut displays.

-For entry-level color-critical work, IPS is still the better technology due to its wider viewing angles and no gamma shift.
+For entry-level color-critical work, IPS is still the better technology due to its wider viewing angles and no gamma/saturation shift.

-Further, it supports AMD FreeSync over both HDMI and DP with a 48-144Hz VRR range, and although it’s not certified as G-SYNC Compatible by NVIDIA, FreeSync works with compatible NVIDIA cards.
+Moving on, the monitor supports AMD FreeSync over both HDMI and DP with a 48-240Hz VRR range, and although it’s not certified as G-SYNC Compatible by NVIDIA, Adaptive-Sync works with compatible NVIDIA cards.

-Unfortunately, some units of the Koorui 27E6QC (and most other monitors based on VA panels) are affected by the brightness flickering issue when VRR is enabled.
+Unfortunately, the KTC H27E22S (and most monitors based on VA panels) are affected by the VRR brightness flickering issue when FreeSync / G-SYNC is enabled.

-This brightness flickering is mostly visible when your FPS fluctuates a lot or when it gets below 48FPS and triggers LFC.
-It doesn’t affect all units of the monitor, and it’s not visible in all video games.
+This brightness flickering is mostly visible when your FPS fluctuates a lot, in in-game menus and loading screen, and when it gets below 48FPS and triggers LFC.

 Design & Connectivity

-The Koorui 27E6QC has a tilt-only stand, but it is VESA mount compatible via the 75x75mm pattern.
+The KTC H27E22S has a tilt-only stand, but it is VESA mount compatible via the 100x100mm pattern.

 Connectivity options include HDMI 2.0, HDMI 1.4, DisplayPort 1.2 and a headphone jack.